awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-browser.md

 **Note**
 You must run this example in a browser that supports HTML 5 audio to playback the synthesized speech\.

-![\[Illustration of how a browser script interacts with Amazon Cognito Identity and Amazon Polly services\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/images/browserscenario.png)

 The browser script uses the SDK for JavaScript to synthesize text by using the following APIs:
 + [https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-cognito-identity/classes/cognitoidentityclient.html](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-cognito-identity/classes/cognitoidentityclient.html) constructor
 + [https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/classes/polly.html](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-polly/classes/polly.html) constructor
 + [https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_polly_request_presigner.html#getsynthesizespeechurl-1](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_polly_request_presigner.html#getsynthesizespeechurl-1)

-**Note**
-The AWS SDK for JavaScript \(V3\) is written in TypeScript, so for consistency this example is presented in TypeScript\.
-TypeScript extends JavaScript, so this example can also be run in JavaScript\.
-For more information, see [this article](https://aws.amazon.com/blogs/developer/first-class-typescript-support-in-modular-aws-sdk-for-javascript/) in the AWS Developer Blog\.

 ## Step 1: Create an Amazon Cognito Identity Pool<a name="getting-started-browser-create-identity-pool"></a>